ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/define-information-barriers-policies.md

 4. In the **Permissions requested** dialog box, review the information, and then choose **Accept**.

-5. Depending on how you want the policy to work, run a cmdlet similar to an example in the following table:
+5. Define policies by using PowerShell cmdlets, such as the examples in the following table:

     |Example cmdlet  |Description  |
     |---------|---------|